-Launched as an open source code, this toolkit was eventually acquired by Daqri, which now provides a commercialised version.
+Launched as open-source code, ARToolkit was eventually acquired by Daqri, which now provides a commercialised version.
 The SDK works across various platforms, including Android, iOS, Windows, Linux, macOS and SGI.

 - facilitation of scanning of targeted objects using Vuforia Object Scanner

-- Integration of powerful plugins at various levels
+- integration of powerful plugins at various levels

-- Incorporation of virtual buttons and the ability to map additional elements via OpenGL
+- incorporation of virtual buttons and the ability to map additional elements via OpenGL.

 Apple’s ARToolKit, known as the ARKit, has been doing the rounds for quite some time, and was officially acknowledged at the WWDC 2017.
 ARKit uses Visual Inertial Odometry (VIO) to track the space around Apple’s devices, including iPads or iPhones.
 This allows the devices to sense empty spaces while in motion.

 ARCore supports other 3D tools from Google like Blocks and Tilt Brush, as well as gaming projects from the likes of Epic Games, Niantic (the builders of Pokemon Go) and Wayfair.
-Given Android’s huge market base - millions of devices are powered by the platform - the toolkit has the potential to become the biggest in the world.
+Given Android’s huge market base, which currently sits at around 77% of the total global smartphone market, ARCore has the potential to become the most widely-used in the world.

-It also highlights the considerations involved in building ARToolkits, the different techniques for selecting them, the challenges with AR development and the future ahead.
-Pre-register to receive the report by September 30, 2017, 24 hours prior to general release.
+It also highlights the considerations involved in building with AR toolkits and SDKs, the different techniques for selecting them, the challenges with AR development and the future ahead.
+Hit the link below to get your hands on it.